KesseNones/Omniprogram-Side-Projects/README.md

 What will be listed is all the programs the Omniprogram contains as well as a brief description for each one.
 These programs are inherently alphabetized via how the main menu is setup.

+### A Note on Input Fields
+Basically every input field uses a custom library to parse input.
+As a result if garbage is given, a default value is assumed, typically 0 or 1.
+As a result many programs when given bad input somewhere will instead put in a default value rather than error out.
+It's more slick but could lead to some confusion when using these programs.

+### A Programs
+This program contains all programs that start with the letter A.

+#### Age Calculator
+Calculates the age based on the input birth date and input current date.